Borderlane-HA/PenguLab/README.md

 - Multi-language support through `lang` files
 - Automatic detection of additional language packs
 - Simple deployment on any standard PHP web server
+- Addons

+## IP Manager Addon

+Organize your networks, DHCP ranges, DNS servers, VLANs, reservations, and hosts in one clean view.
+The IP Manager addon helps you document subnets, keep track of assigned and free IP addresses, and quickly spot DHCP-related overlaps before they become a problem.

 ## Docker